 Whether the questions have Descriptive tags

-According to best practices, every question needs to have at least 2 tags that describe and/or classify the question.
-Standard tags that need to be inserted into every question include the difficulty level: 'Easy, Medium, or Hard', skills or area of expertise the question assesses: 'Algorithms, Problem Solving, Data Structures and so on.
+According to best practices, every question needs to have at least two tags that describe and classify the question.
+Standard tags that need to be inserted into every question include the difficulty level: 'Easy, Medium, or Hard,' skills or area of expertise the question assesses: 'Algorithms, Problem Solving, Data Structures, and so on.
 Tags that further describe the question, such as specific concepts tested in the question, required knowledge, etc.

-Ensuring that your Question follows the above-mentioned best practices and recommendations helps to create good quality questions, and when good quality questions are a part of your Tests, it adds to your candidate’s positive experience and also your Company's goal to attract and hire only the best talent.
+Ensuring that your Question follows the above-mentioned best practices and recommendations helps create good quality questions.
+When good quality questions are a part of your Tests, it adds to your candidate’s positive experience and your Company's goal to attract and hire only the best talent.